yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 ## PIRLS IDE

 ### Criteria
-Each data query must include at least one selection from three criteria choices: measure(s), year(s), and jurisdiction(s).
+Each data query must include at least one selection from three criteria choices: dependent variable(s), year(s), and jurisdiction(s).
 Shown below is an outline of these selection criteria followed by a brief description.

 1. Subject
    - PIRLS
    - ePIRLS

-2. Measure
+2. Dependent Variable
    - Scale scores
      1. PIRLS
         - PIRLS Reading Scale: Combined Reading